Stinelli makes quick impact at W&J

 Ranking near the bottom of the Presidents' Athletic Conference in nearly every shooting category at the conclusion of the 2015-16 season, Washington & Jefferson men's basketball coach Ethan Stewart-Smith went shopping for shooters in the offseason and found one in a lanky sharpshooter from Penn-Trafford in Sean Stinelli.

 It didn't take long for the rest of the team to see Stinelli's upside.
-In fact, it took a little less than a week.
-During last fall's preseason camp, Stewart-Smith routinely asked the team captains to pick sides for a pick-up game and, by the end of the first week of practice, Stinelli went from unknown freshman to being picked first or second by his teammates.
+During last fall's preseason camp, Stewart-Smith routinely asked the team captains to pick sides for a pickup game, and by the end of the first week of practice, Stinelli went from unknown freshman to being picked first or second by his teammates.

 “He's shown the ability to score for us from Day 1, and I think that the guys recognized that,” Stewart-Smith said.

-“It was early on when we knew that he was going to be that kind of dynamic player and knew that he was going to work into that (starting) role,” Stewart-Smith said.
+“It was early on when we knew that he was going to be that kind of dynamic player and knew that he was going to work into that (starting) role,” said Stewart-Smith, whose team is 2-20 overall and 2-13 in the conference.

+Stinelli's inconsistent performances in the first half of the season were something that Stewart-Smith expected.

-“In all reality, we thought it was just a matter if time,” Stewart-Smith said.
+“In all reality, we thought it was just a matter of time,” Stewart-Smith said.
 “He was not producing early on, and sometimes shooters go into an early slump.”

-Stinelli shrugged off his slump and started the New Year with a 16-point performance against Thiel and has been red hot since.
+Stinelli shrugged off his slump and started off the New Year with a 16-point performance against Thiel and has been red-hot since.

-The 6-footer turned in a 23-point performance against Thomas Moore, 26 against St. Vincent and a game-high 27 points against Grove City, where he buried six 3-pointers.
+The 6-footer turned in a 23-point performance against Thomas Moore, scored 26 against St. Vincent, and had a game-high 27 points against Grove City, where he buried six 3-pointers.

 Stinelli has turned in double-digit efforts in 10 of the Presidents' last 12 games, including his first career double-double (15 points, 10 rebounds) in W&J's 75-58 PAC win over Chatham.